DigonMfs/DForm/README.md

 # DForm form data collection interface

 ## Introduction
 This data entry system provides a secure web-based multi-user form-filling interface, a form design interface, data storage, and an output filter.
 The data can be exported in a standard format to a spreadsheet for further processing.
 Several forms can be created, and they are linked to "subjects".
-The subjects in the default setup are in the table "patients".
+(Note that the subjects in the default setup presented here, are in the table "patients").

 ## Dependencies